 The protection of the arts

 The government of the Republic was benevolent and gave privileges to the craft activities, to all the handicraft in the Veneto area.
 However, it exacted some specific guarantees, and it was mandatory to the guilds to observe them strictly.
-Hence among of them, it is remarkable the imposition to the workers not to emigrate, bringing with them the secrets of the craft that the Republic recognized it as the common heritage of the state.
+Among of them, it is remarkable the imposition to the workers not to emigrate, bringing with them the secrets of the craft that the Republic recognized it as the common heritage of the state.
 As a result, the sanctions for the transgressors were very strict, mainly for masters that exercised the most difficult arts.

 And now let’s find some of these works of art…